 Keith was a nice guy, but throw a leather jacket on him and he'd still only be a nice guy.
 He lacked that charisma, that swarthy charm, those vibrant amber-gold eyes of a man like Caelan Harlowe.

-We'd been watching the Notebook.
+We'd been watching The Two Towers.
 Keith was bored with watching.
-He curled a strand of my brown hair around his finger.
-"So...," he said in his mellow, book-on-tape voice.
+His favorite fantasies were the kind you could reach out and touch, he'd explained, curling a strand of my brown hair around his finger.

 "So," I replied, squishing the popcorn tub between us as he leaned.
 "This isn't—"

 The sound was a pleasant jolt of lightning through my bones.
 I flung myself off the cushion so fast I didn't see the spilled popcorn or feel the pain in my shin from smacking into the ottoman until I was halfway to the door.